Code-Institute-Submissions/Milestone-Project-167/README.md

 - Confirm each link creates a new tab with the desired hyperlink

 Test case results for each browser:
-- Google chrome
+- Google chrome - Upon first try, realised that an external link wasn't written to open in a fresh window.
+Made the necessary fix, first test was a fail but upon retest was a pass.
-- Microsoft edge
+- Microsoft edge - As this test was conducted after the chrome test, the fix was made and the first test was a pass.
-- Mozilla firefox
+- Mozilla firefox - As this test was conducted after the chrome test, the fix was made and the first test was a pass.

 #### TC3